 But by the time your gums are bleeding, you should recognize that there is a problem.
-There should never be a perceptible amount of blood in your saliva from normal brushing and flossing.
+There should never be a perceptible amount of blood in your saliva after your normal oral routine that includes brushing, flossing and rinsing with mouthwash.
 It’s also not normal for your teeth to seem to get longer with age.
 Our teeth stop growing during adolescence.
 If teeth seem to get longer as an adult, that’s the result of receding gums.

 As teeth start to move around and the space between the teeth and gums expands, more food gets caught in teeth.
 Eventually, tooth loss is the result of gum disease.

 The good news is that gum disease treatment is often fairly easy, depending on the level of gum disease when it’s detected.
 Minor gum disease can be treated just by improving oral hygiene routines or increasing the frequency of regular checkups.